sanrajagopal/DSC232RGroupProject/README.md

 #### IUCN Dataset

-To incorporate the IUCN dataset it was necessary to first clean the provided csv file as the IUCN dataset was littered with comments and unformatted text columns.
+To incorporate the IUCN dataset (IUCN 2024) it was necessary to first clean the provided csv file as the IUCN dataset (IUCN 2024) was littered with comments and unformatted text columns.
 Rigorous manual cleaning was applied, with any further errors being dropped during the joining process.

-With the new IUCN dataset handling null and outdated classifications, we wanted to create a binary column for easier classification.
+With the new IUCN dataset (IUCN 2024) handling null and outdated classifications, we wanted to create a binary column for easier classification.
 This was labeled as safe or unsafe (true or false which was later changed to 0 or 1).
 A species was labeled as safe if it was near threatened or least concerned and not safe otherwise.
 However, we came to realize that leaving the classifications as the original 7 may have been better for the model.
 This fact was unfortunately never explored but might prove interesting as a follow-up to this project.

 #### Merged Dataset

 For our final pre-processing step we generated time series data.
 We included moving averages, lag 1 data, and year-on-year changes for multiple numerical variables.
-We kept our moving average to a range of 3 years due to the limited scope of available data after removing anything older than the assessment years in our IUCN dataset.
+We kept our moving average to a range of 3 years due to the limited scope of available data after removing anything older than the assessment years in our IUCN dataset (IUCN 2024).
 We did not look into lags more than 1 or multiple-year or year changes which could have altered the accuracy of our model.
 We initially did not standardize any values besides sum counts, which contributed to an inaccurate performing first model.
 However, we included standardized values for later models.

 ### Model 1a - Random Forest